meysius/poll-api/README.md

 Again, If you perform any modification on objects in either side of such relationship, rails will instantly sync the database accordingly.

 ##### 12.5 Polymorphic Association
 Generate models for the base class and all of its subclasses.
+Do not forget to make subclasses inherit from the base class.
 Then, put the following lines in the migration file for the super class:

 ```ruby
 ...